-School staff should notify the designated safeguarding lead when they become aware of or suspect private fostering arrangements.
-The designated safeguarding lead will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-The school will also fulfil its duty to inform the local authority of the private fostering arrangement.
+School staff should notify the DSL when they become aware of or suspect private fostering arrangements.
+The DSL lead will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
+The School will also fulfil its duty to inform the local authority of the private fostering arrangement.